Level 3 Team Leader/Supervisor

 An 18-month Team Leader programme

-A Team Leader/Supervisor is a first line management role, with operational/project responsibilities or responsibility for managing a team to deliver a clearly defined outcome.
+A Team leader or supervisor is a first line management role, with operational and project responsibilities or responsibility for managing a team to deliver a clearly defined outcome.
 They provide direction, instructions and guidance to ensure the achievement of set goals.
 Working in the private, public or third sector and in all sizes of organisation, specific responsibilities will vary, but the knowledge, skills and behaviours needed will be the same whatever the role.

 Key responsibilities are likely to include supporting, managing and developing team members, managing projects, planning and monitoring workloads and resources, delivering operational plans, resolving problems, and building relationships internally and externally.

 Typical job titles – Supervisor, Team leader, Project officer, Shift supervisor, Foreperson, and Shift manager.

 The following modules are covered within the standard –

 • Managing Self

 By completing the following knowledge, skills and behaviours these modules will be achieved.